aws-samples/aws-dynamodb-kinesisfirehose-s3-ingestion/README.md

 npm run build
 ```

-This will install the necessary CDK, then this example's dependencies, and then build your TypeScript files and your CloudFormation template.
+This will install the AWS CDK client, install/build the AWS CDK L3 construct `aws-dynamodb-kinesisstreams-s3` and finally install/build the sample application under `sample-application`.

 ## Synthesize Cloudformation Template